Niall Lucy: Other writing

 Lucy wrote liner notes for the re-issue of The Triffids album Calenture (2007) and for the retrospective collection, Crossing Off the Miles, by Australian rock band Chad's Tree.

 Media

 Lucy wrote freelance music journalism in the 1980s for On the Street (Sydney), 5 O'Clock News (Perth) and other publications.
 He was a regular music broadcaster on 6UVS-FM (now RTR-FM) in Perth and 2SER-FM in Sydney.
 He occasionally wrote for The West Australian and On Line Opinion, and hosted the weekly music show The Comfort Zone on 720 ABC Perth.

-Lucy was interviewed for the documentary about David McComb and The Triffids, Love in Bright Landscapes, directed by Jonathan Alley.
+Lucy was interviewed for the documentary about his idol David McComb, Love in Bright Landscapes, directed by Jonathan Alley.

 Affiliations

 Lucy served as a member of the consultancy board of Derrida Today and a member of the editorial board of Fibreculture Journal.

 He was a member of the Curriculum Council of Western Australia's Literature Reference Panel.

 He was the founding co-director of The Centre for Culture and Technology (CCAT) at Curtin University.